adamflott/flottbot/README.md

 1. Better replying to user things failed (currently logged)
 1. Turn log output into something more useful (currently `show a` on all `LogEvent`s)
 1. Some form of testing
+1. A way to specify how the command wants it's input, either simple (just send what text the user sent) or a JSON blob with more details
+1. Prevent malicious behavior with truncating input, etc
 1. Dynamic reloading of config (via inotify)
 1. Dynamic reloading of command indexes (likely `!reload-commands`, maybe via inotify)
 1. Graceful shutdown (see https://gist.github.com/NathanHowell/5435345)